 HWANGE NATIONAL PARK TO CHOBE NATIONAL PARK, Botswana [Lodge]

-This morning we will take a short guided walk to a traditional homestead to experience the way of life of the local community.
+This morning we will visit a traditional African homestead where locals will host you and share some information on their lifestyle.
 Thereafter you will be transferred to Kasane, the gateway to the Chobe National Park, where you will spend the next two nights.
 Your package includes all your meals and game activities (2 game drives and a game viewing boat cruise).

 The Chobe River, which flows along the northeast border of the park, is a major watering spot for large breeding herds of elephants, as well as families of giraffe, sable and Cape buffalo.
 The flood plains are the only place in Botswana where the puku antelope can be seen.
 Birding is also excellent here.